AleksandarDzudzevic/WeatherStationProject/README.md

 plt.text(x=-0.6,y=0.8,s=percentage)
 plt.show()
 ```
-#### Figure 4.1 shows the percentage of the temperature recordings during the 48 hour period that were in the optimal temprature range for a bedroom
+Code 4.2

 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/pie_chart_final.png)
+Figure 4.1 shows the percentage of the temperature recordings during the 48 hour period that were in the optimal temprature range for a bedroom

 ### 5. The client wanted the Local samples stored in a .csv file and posted to the remote server.
 We did this by uploading recordings to the server using the following code